gormanlearncode/learncode/README.md

 4) Once you are logged in **Create a repository**.
 Call it **webapp** make it public and tick the box to add a README file
 5) At the top-right, next to the green Code button, click **Add file** —-> **Create new file**
 6) At the top-left, name your file **index.html**
 7) Add this HTML code to the main text area.
-HTML is the display layer of our code.
-Importantly, the “div” tag is an object we are going to format, shape and move from JavaScript.

 ```html
 <html>